stagestop/stagestop.github.io/README.md

 ## Local development with Docker

 This repo includes a Docker-based Jekyll development setup.
-Ruby dependencies are managed by Bundler via `Gemfile` and `Gemfile.lock`, using the `github-pages` gem for local parity with GitHub Pages.
+Ruby dependencies are managed by Bundler via `Gemfile` and `Gemfile.lock`, and deployment is intended to run through the GitHub Actions Pages workflow.

 Start the site: